Aidar5/nattoeng/docs/source/book/23_oop_basics/parameter_self.rst

 Parameter self
 ~~~~~~~~~~~~~

 Parameter **self** was specified before in method definition, as well as when using instance variables in the method.
-Parameter **self** is a reference to a particular instance of the class. **self** is not a special name but an arrangement.
+Parameter **self** is a reference to a particular instance of the class.
+Parameter **self** is not a special name but an arrangement.
 Instead of **self** you can use a different name but you shouldn't do that.

-Example using a different name instead of **self**:
+Example of using a different name instead of **self**:

 .. code:: python